Let me introduce you to a couch table so simple, that I feel I didn't create the design so much as discover it.

 The last steps are

-Here is a SketchUp file with the measurements of one of the versions.
+Here are 3D files with the measurements of the best version of the table.
 I used SketchUp 2017, which should still be available for free online.

 If you make your own, I would love to see photos.
 If you have any corrections, or struggle with some step, then I'm also more than happy to hear about it, so that I can improve the instructions.